Serpentine Squiggles

 This time, when her jaw unhinged and the compartments at the roof of her mouth unfolded-escaped, segments surged forward.
 No syringe-fangs, this time, but the flexible length of her proboscis.

 Its wet pad fell upon him, and she felt his skin flush and flutter.
-An urge, momentary and foolish, the wrap this organ around his throat entire and wring.
+An urge, momentary and foolish, to wrap this organ around his throat entire and wring.
 To seize him entirely.
 Viciously.

 But he needed to live — live without tell-tale scars.
 So she pulled down his shirt, and lay her proboscis tip nearer his heart.
 The organ was lined with needles like a score of loyal mosquitoes, but she dipped only precious few into him.